lolkatz/github-pages-with-jekyll/_posts/2022-05-28-northsec-hackademy.md

     </Directory>
 </VirtualHost>
 ````
 So that's where the database is but it can only be accessed locally from the server.
 I was a bit confused for that part but an enraged hacker gently nudged in the right direction.
-Let's take a look at the source code:
+Let's take a look at the source code of the dabase webpage:
 ````
 <?php
     if(isset($_POST['user'], $_POST['password'])) {